-The U.S. Department of Justice (DOJ) recently warned that anyone who intentionally spreads, or threatens to spread, would be charged with terrorism.
-According to a memorandum sent out in late March, a person could be arrested for coughing on other people or objects with the purpose of infecting others.
+The U.S. Department of Justice (DOJ) recently warned that anyone who intentionally spreads, or threatens to spread, coronavirus, would be charged with terrorism.
+According to a memorandum sent out in March 2020, a person could be arrested for coughing on other people or objects with the purpose of infecting others.

 The DOJ memo, sent to federal law enforcement and attorneys nationwide, argues that COVID-19 meets “the statutory definitions of a biological agent,” which is why purposefully spreading the virus could meet our country’s terrorism-related statutes.
 Deputy Attorney General Jeffrey Rosen also added that threats or attempts to use COVID-19 as a weapon against others “will not be tolerated” by law enforcement agencies.

-South Carolina WILL arrest you for threatening to spread COVID-19
+Will I be arrested in South Carolina for threatening to spread COVID-19?

-It might seem absurd to think you could be arrested – much less charged for terrorism – for coughing on another person.
-However, this is happening all over the nation.
-A Texas woman was recently arrested for posting videos on Snapchat claiming she was intentionally spreading the coronavirus.
+However, the federal government may choose to arrest you for a crime.
+You can also be arrested in other states.
+A Texas woman was arrested last year for posting videos on Snapchat claiming she was intentionally spreading the coronavirus.
 Local authorities charged her with third-degree felony terroristic threat.
 In custody, law enforcement found no evidence she was positive for the virus, but she was transferred to jail on $20,000 bond.

 The DOJ memorandum references federal statute 18 U.S.C § 2332a, which criminalizes the use of biological agents.
 This includes viruses capable of causing death and disease in others.
-What this means to you, if you are arrested for allegedly perpetrating such a crime, is that it’s possible for you to be charged with terrorism even if you were acting alone and not on behalf of any organization.
+What this means for you is that if you are arrested for allegedly perpetrating such a crime, it’s possible to be charged with terrorism even if you were acting alone and not on behalf of any organization.

 It’s crucial that we all follow South Carolina’s shelter-in-place orders and, when out in public, to follow all state and CDC guidelines for public safety.
 This pandemic is extremely serious and everyone must do their part.
 However, if you find yourself in need of criminal defense due to a misunderstanding or other issue, please do not hesitate to contact my office.